-'Fifty Shades Darker' teaser trailer is here
+'Fifty Shades Darker' trailer is here

 Story highlights

-- The teaser has hit the web
+- The trailer has hit the web

 - The author posted an excerpt to new book

-(CNN)It's only 19 seconds long, but it's enough to get fans excited.

-The teaser trailer for "Fifty Shades Darker" promises some fun and games with fireworks, masks and sexy heels.
+The trailer for "Fifty Shades Darker" dropped Tuesday and it promises some fun and games with fireworks, masks and sexy heels.

-Jamie Dornan and Dakota Johnson reprise their roles as Christian Grey and Anastasia Steele in the sequel to the 2015 film "Fifty Shades of Grey."
+Jamie Dornan and Dakota Johnson reprise their roles as Grey and Anastasia Steele in the sequel to the 2015 film "Fifty Shades of Grey."

-In the teaser, Grey asks Steele, "Intrigued?"
+In the trailer Grey asks Steele, "Intrigued?"

 Oh, but we are Mr. Grey.
 We are.